narenaryan/PyOAuth/README.md

 PyOAuth
 =======

-Small but efficient wrapper written in flask python for Oauth 2.0 protocol
+Small but efficient template written in flask, python for Oauth 2.0 protocol